gportay/cqfd6/README.md

 A flavor will typically redefine some keys of the build section: `command`, `files`, `archive`, `distro`.

-Flavors from a `.cqfdrc` file can be listed using the `flavors` argument.

 ### Manual page

 For a more thorough description of the `.cqfdrc` configuration file, please